theneva/wact/practise-period.md

 - September 3 2015
 - Hanne Sørum

-> The practise period project should result in a research question for the master dissertatio
+> The practise period project should result in a research question for the master dissertation

 ## Three approaches: